mithril-security/blindai-preview/README.md

 <!-- GETTING STARTED -->
 ## 🚀 Getting Started

-You can go try out our [Quick tour](LIEN) in the documentation to discover BlindAI with a hands-on example using [COVID-Net](https://github.com/lindawangg/COVID-Net).
+You can try out our [Quick tour](LIEN) in the documentation to discover BlindAI with a hands-on example using [COVID-Net](https://github.com/lindawangg/COVID-Net).

 But here’s a taste of what using BlindAI could look like 🍒

 In our scenario: an AI company and their client are collaborating so that:
-- the client can feed their confidential data to the model while preserving privacy.
+- the AI company can provide their model as an an easy-to-use service.
-- the AI company can protect their model's secret IP.
+- the client can feed their confidential data to the model whilst protecting it from third-party access along the way.

 ### AI company's POV